Alaska Cruise

 Seattle & Washington State

 The cruise departs from Seattle, which works in your favor.
-You can fly in a day early and spend an afternoon exploring the city before boarding, or if you have a few extra days, Washington state is worth the time.
-The Cascades, Snoqualmie Valley, Olympic Peninsula, and the coastline are all within easy reach and make for a great extension of the trip.
+Fly in a day early and you've got an afternoon to explore one of the best cities in the Pacific Northwest.
+If you have a few extra days, Washington state is worth the time.
+3 National Parks: Mount Rainier, North Cascades, and Olympic are all within reach and some of the best scenery in the country..

 Where to stay: